Categories: Africa

 Originally intended to be launched in 2000, the ECO has been postponed multiple times, and the newest target date is 2020.

-“The single currency if properly implemented will improve trade by allowing specific countries to specialize at what they are good at, and exchange it for other goods that other countries in the bloc produce more efficiently,” he told CNN.
+“The single currency, if properly implemented, will improve trade by allowing specific countries to specialize in what they are good at, and exchange it for other goods that other countries in the bloc produce more efficiently,” he told CNN.

 But despite these possible benefits, analysts remain worried about the lack of integration policies among member countries in the region.